7.4. Least Squares Solutions#

 Then the expression we want to minimize is given by

-This approach may be relevant if the variance of the observations that led to them seems smaller than the variance of other observations.
+This approach may be relevant if the variance of some of the observations that led to them seems smaller than the variance of other observations.

 To illustrate matters we present two examples.